You are here:

 2.3 Dark Roast

-Dark roast coffee features bold, rich flavours, with a pronounced bitterness and a lower acidity.
-The beans are roasted for a longer period, resulting in a smoky and full-bodied taste.
-Some classic dark roasts include French Roast and Italian Espresso.
+Dark roasts have strong, rich tastes with noticeable bitterness and less acidity.
+They’re roasted longer, creating a smoky and robust taste.
+Familiar dark roasts are French Roast and Italian Espresso.

 3.1 Drip Coffee